Arsenal 0-2 Tottenham: All eyes on Emery for Ozil omission, but Gunners' concerns don't stop there | Goal.com

 It was a decision which only weakened Arsenal against Spurs and could have been the difference between getting something from the game or going out.

-"Tactical decision" was repeated again in his post-match press conference, before stating: "Today I'm happy with our performance but not happy with out result.
+"Tactical decision" was repeated again in his post-match press conference, before stating: "Today I'm happy with our performance but not happy with our result.

 "We are doing our process and [Tottenham] are ahead of us in this process.
-We need to continue creating our identity and our strong idea to be more consistent in the games."
+We need to continue creating our identity and to be more consistent in games."

-Additionally, Emery was unwilling to give a clear answer as to whether he wants Ozil, who watched the match from his box at the Emirates, to stay at the club
+Additionally, Emery was unwilling to give a clear answer as to whether he wants Ozil, who watched the match from the stands with Sead Kolasinac and Shkodran Mustafi at the Emirates, to stay at the club.

 Whatever's going on behind the scenes at Arsenal, it’s Tottenham who will get their day out at Wembley.